Rottweiler dog breed information and advice

 Common health problems

 There are some health issues that you should be aware of when getting a Rottweiler.
 This is not to say that your dog will get these problems, they are just more prone to the conditions below than other dog breeds.
-It’s important to be aware of the health care that your dog may need.
+It’s important to be aware of the health problems that your Rottweiler may encounter.

 Osteochondrosis (OCD)